azavea/cac-tripplanner/README.md

 2. Place `septa_bus.zip`, `septa_rail.zip`, and `patco.zip` in the gtfs folder
 3. Run `vagrant up`
 4. See the app at http://localhost:8024!
 See OpenTripPlanner at http://localhost:9090.
+5. During development, running 'gulp watch' will automatically collect static files together when changes are detected for Django template consumption.